 - Support – If combat occurs in a space adjacent to this disk, you may add the strength of this space’s army to either army fighting in the adjacent space. (*: +1 to Supported army strength)

-- Consolidate Power – Collect a Power token at the end of the turn, and an extra one for each Crown on this space. (*: If on Keep or Castle, you may muster instead).
+- Consolidate Power – Collect a Power token at the end of the round, and an extra one for each Crown on this space. (*: If on Keep or Castle, you may muster instead).

 - Raid – Destroy an adjacent Support, Raid, or Consolidate Power disk.
 If Consolidate Power is raided, that player loses 1 Power and you gain 1 Power. (*: You may also destroy an adjacent Defense disk)

 Once everyone has placed their disks face down, everyone turns their disks over and can no longer place new ones.
 Disks are acted on in round-robin style, as decided by the players’ position on the Iron Throne track.
 Any Raids on the board are always resolved first, then removed, until none remain.
 Then Marching orders are resolved in the same way.
 After all Marching orders are resolved, then Consolidate Power orders are.
-At the end of the turn, all disks are regained.
+At the end of the round, all disks are regained.
 One of each type of disk has a * on it to represent a boosted effect.
-How many * disks you can use per turn is decided by player position on the King’s Court (Raven) track.
+How many * disks you can use per round is decided by player position on the King’s Court (Raven) track.

 - Iron Throne (Throne) – Decides turn order.
 The player in first place also gets the Throne board piece, which allows them to decide all non-combat ties.
 This gives them enormous political power, as no one wants to piss off the King or Queen and lose ties to other players.

 - Fiefdoms (Sword) – Decides who wins combat ties.
 A higher position means you win against more players in ties.
-The player in first place also gets the Sword board piece, which can be used once per turn to add +1 to your army strength in a single combat.
+The player in first place also gets the Sword board piece, which can be used once per round to add +1 to your army strength in a single combat.
 This gives them enormous military power, as other players would need to beat their army’s Strength by 2: one to overcome the potential Sword’s effect, and another surpass the tie (as 1st place would win all combat ties).

-- King’s Court (Raven) – Decides how many * disks a player can use per turn.
-The player in first place also gets the Raven piece, which allows them to switch a disk once per turn after everyone has revealed their disks, or allows them to look at the top card on the Wildling deck.
+- King’s Court (Raven) – Decides how many * disks a player can use per round.
+The player in first place also gets the Raven piece, which allows them to switch a disk once per planning phase after everyone has revealed their disks, or allows them to look at the top card on the Wildling deck.
 This gives them enormous tactical advantage, as they can take advantage of a weakness or defend against an oncoming attack or raid.
 Knowledge of the Wildling card is also often used as a bargaining chip when forming alliances (however temporary) or currying favor to the holder of the Throne.